Ending the Year on a Good Note

 - Schedule a few campus visits through college websites.

 - Prepare to start filling out the FAFSA next month.
 This form is what you need to receive federal financial aid.
 You’ll need to create an FSA ID and one or both of your parents will also need to create their own FSA ID (which you can do now).
-Use this chart to determine which of your parents needs to contribute.
+Use this tool to determine which of your parents needs to contribute.

 - There are private scholarships available, as well.
 To review more on this, read through the October newsletter.
 You can also get an overview of everything by watching 4 short videos about the FAFSA.